rmbeddor14/BB-React/README.md

 - let me know what you think of this project!!
 - any advice for making the images load faster??
 - any advice on authenticating centrally with gcp?
+- how do you feel about the difference between using ai to "create" completely new code (what I did here) vs "edit" existing code?

 ## License
 [MIT](LICENSE.txt)